stevengill/slack-python-oauth-example/README.md

 I recommend using [`ngrok`](https://ngrok.com/download) for local development of Slack apps.
 Checkout [this guide](https://api.slack.com/tutorials/tunneling-with-ngrok) for setting it up.

-TODO: link to the tutorial
+Checkout the full tutorial at https://api.slack.com/tutorials/understanding-oauth-scopes-bot

 Before we get started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).
 You also need to [create a new app](https://api.slack.com/apps?new_app=1) if you haven’t already.